 Similarly, the mandated 'holder' has a statutory right to enforce the covenant under this section, since the holder must be a party to the covenant.
-The drafters contemplate that, over time, the holder may come to play a significant role in the monitoring and enforcement process.

-On the other hand, the Act does not provide any authority for a citizens' suit to enforce a covenant, although other law may authorize such suits and this Act does not affect that other law.
+Over time, the holder may come to play a significant role in the monitoring and enforcement process.
+On the other hand, the Act does not provide any authority for a citizens' suit to enforce a covenant, although other law may authorize such suits.
+This Act does not affect that other law.

-- 3. The Act does not authorize any claims for damages, restitution, court costs, attorneys fees or other such awards.
+3. The Act does not authorize any claims for damages, restitution, court costs, attorneys' fees or other such awards.
 Standing to bring such claims, and the bases for any such cause of action, must be found, if at all, under other law.
-At the same time, while this action does not authorize any such cause of action, it does not bar them if available under other law. - 4.
-Subsection (b) recognizes that in many situations the statutes authorizing an environmental response project will provide substantial authority for governmental enforcement of an environmental covenant in addition to rights specified in the environmental covenant.
+At the same time, while this action does not authorize any such cause of action, it does not bar them if available under other law.